djeada/Parallel-And-Concurrent-Programming/README.md

 CAN BE STOPPED AND RESUMED

 #### Futures

+A Future is an object that is supposed to have a result in the future.

 Futures are objects that have the __await__() method implemented, and their job is to hold a certain state and result.
 The state can be one of the following: